Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### What is the purpose of a Sprint Review?

 - [ ] To take time to judge the validity of the project.
-- [x] To inspect the product increment with the stakeholders and collect feedback on next steps.
+- [x] To inspect the product Increment with the stakeholders and collect feedback on next steps.
 - [ ] To review the Scrum Team's activities and processes during the Sprint.
 - [ ] To build team sprint.

 **[⬆ Back to Top](#table-of-contents)**

-### How should a Development Team deal with non-functional requirements?
+### How should the Developers deal with non-functional requirements?

 - [x] Ensure every Increment meets them.
-- [ ] Make sure the release department understands these requirements, but it is not the Development Team's responsibility.
+- [ ] Make sure the release department understands these requirements, but it is not the Developers responsibility.
 - [ ] Handle them during the Integration Sprint preceding the Release Sprint.
-- [ ] Assign them to the lead developers on the team.
+- [ ] Assign them to the lead Developers on the team.

 **[⬆ Back to Top](#table-of-contents)**

 ### When is a Sprint over?

 - [ ] When the Product Owner says it is done.
-- [ ] When all Product Backlog items meet their definition of "Done".
+- [ ] When all Product Backlog items meet their Definition of Done.
 - [ ] When all the tasks are completed.
 - [x] When the time-box expires.

 **[⬆ Back to Top](#table-of-contents)**

-### Scrum has a role called "Project Manager".
+### True or False: Scrum has a role called "Project Manager".

 - [ ] True.
 - [x] False.

 **[⬆ Back to Top](#table-of-contents)**

-### Where are two good ways for the Development Team to make non-functional requirements visible? (choose two)
+### Which Scrum Values are violated by building Product Backlog items that have low business value?

-- [ ] Put them on a separate list on the Scrum board, available for all to see.
+- [x] Courage.
-- [x] Add them to the Product Backlog and keep the Product Owner posted on the expected effort.
+- [x] Focus.
-- [ ] Run the integration and regression tests before the end of the Sprint, and capture the open work for the Sprint Backlog of the next Sprint.
+- [x] Respect.
-- [ ] Run the integration and regression tests before the end of the Sprint, and capture the open work for the Sprint Backlog of the next Sprint.
+- [ ] Economic Value Added.
-- [x] Add them to the definition of "Done" so the work is taken care of every Sprint.
+- [ ] Earned Value.

 **[⬆ Back to Top](#table-of-contents)**